sunwookim028/CornellTPU/system_integration_ultra96_prac/README.md

 # System Integration Overview
 ## Team's Goal:
-- Integrate subsystems developed by other teams with the on-board processing system, as well as other subsystems.
+Integrate subsystems developed by other teams with the on-board processing system, as well as other subsystems.

+Note: this document is a work in progress and will continue to be updated!

 ## Custom RTL IP & Interfacing with PS Tutorial:
 1. It is recommended to take a look and familiarize oneself with the tutorial at the following link in order to better understand the general design flow for the Ultra96-V2 board, which is the board we will be using to implement CornellTPU for now: https://github.com/yxd97/ultra96-example/tree/master